 The bigger problem is the 12mm Vive Pro foam pad itself.
 I wouldn't recommend this.
 There is a lot of light leakage around the nose, since the Vive Pro foam isn't quite the right shape to block out that area.
 The pad was also just a little too thin, causing the bridge of my nose to hit the headset at times.

 Instead, I ordered an 18mm replacement face pad for the original Vive.
 The shape of the original Vive foam stops most of the light leakage.
 There is still a little bit if you look straight down your nose, but it's very small.
 You could easily add a little piece of foam to close it off completely if you really wanted to.
-That little extra padding was enough to stop my nose from hitting the headset, without effecting the FOV or sweet spot much at all.
+That little extra padding was enough to stop my nose from hitting the headset, without affecting the FOV or sweet spot much at all.

 All said and done, the headset is now very comfortable.
 It doesn't squeeze the side of my head, the FOV is actually better than the CV1 and I don't even think about the sweet spot anymore.